-A warning is generated when unknown header attributes are translated as attributes of the HED line during .mediawiki file validation.
+A warning is generated when unknown header-line attributes are translated as attributes of the HED line during . mediawiki file validation.

-1.9.2.3 A.2.3.
-Mediawiki prologue and epilogue
+1.8.2.3 A.2.3.
+The prologue and epilogue

-The prologue is an optional paragraph of text appearing after the header.
+The prologue is an optional paragraph of text appearing after the header-line.
 The prologue is used by tools for help and display purposes.